EnigmaCurry/rust-axum-template/template/README.md

 ## Development

-For development, you advised to install [just](https://github.com/casey/just) and use the targets defined in the [Justfile](Justfile).
+For development, you are advised to install [just](https://github.com/casey/just) and use the targets defined in the [Justfile](Justfile).